Boris Kopitović (footballer, born 1995): Tampines Rovers

 However, the 2022 Season saw Kopitović flourish even further, notching 12 assists and 31 goals with 2 games left to play, going neck-to-neck with Kodai Tanaka in the challenge for the Golden Boot award.
 Kopitović eventually finished the season as the league top goalscorer, ending the season with 35 goals in 28 matches.
 He also scored a hat-trick and recorded 2 assists in a 7–1 thrashing win over Hougang United on 18 March 2022 in which he proceeded to scored in the next 6 consecutive league matches.
-On 30 June 2022, he scored a goal in the 2022 AFC Cup match against Malaysian club, Kuala Lumpur City in a 2–1 lost.
+On 30 June 2022, he scored a goal in the 2022 AFC Cup match against Malaysian club, Kuala Lumpur City in a 2–1 loss.
 On 3 September 2022, Kopitović scored a brace and recorded 4 assists in one match in a 7–0 away win over Young Lions.
 During the second leg of the 2022 Singapore Cup semi-finals match against Balestier Khalsa on 15 November 2022, he scored his second hat-trick of the season in a 8–1 thrashing win where his team qualified to the cup final.

 In the 2023 season, Kopitović went on to have an impressive season maintaining his goalscoring profile where he scored 21 goals in 30 matches across all competition for the club.

 On 13 January 2024, Kopitović signed a contract extension with Tampines Rovers which will see him play his fifth season with the club.
 He started the inaugural 2024–25 season in a fine form in which he scored a goal against Albirex Niigata (S) in a 3–1 win and also scoring in the Eastern Derby against Geylang International in a 4–4 draw.
 Kopitović went on to scored in six consecutive matches since the start of the season.
-On 13 July 2024, In his 120th appearance for the club in a league match against DPMM, he scored his 100th and 101th goal for Tampines Rovers in a 3–0 win.
-On 22 September in the away fixture against DPMM, Kopitović overtake Aleksandar Đurić to become Tampines Rovers all-time leading goalscorer in the club history with 110 goals.
+On 13 July 2024, In his 120th appearance for the club in a league match against DPMM, he scored his 100th and 101st goal for Tampines Rovers in a 3–0 win.
+On 22 September in the away fixture against DPMM, Kopitović overtook Aleksandar Đurić to become Tampines Rovers all-time leading goalscorer in the club history with 110 goals.
 On 2 January 2025, it was announced that Kopitović has departed the club to sign with Liga 1 club Bali United after 5 years in the black and yellow jersey, leaving as the club’s all time top-scorer.
+The Montenegrin forward left the club, having scored 110 goals and notched 41 assists in 138 matches for the Stags from 2020 to 2024.